 The discussion set forth above is a brief overview of certain U.S. federal income tax consequences of awards made under the Equity Plan and is limited to the federal tax issues herein.
 This overview should not be relied upon as being a complete description of the applicable U.S. federal income tax consequences.
 Additional issues may exist that are not addressed in this discussion and that could affect a participant's federal income tax treatment.
 This disclosure was written to support our proxy disclosure requirements and was not intended or written to be used, and cannot be used, to avoid penalties that may be asserted against such participant under the Internal Revenue Code.
-In addition, this overview does not address the state, local, foreign or other tax aspects of awards made under the Equity Plan or the effect on such awards of guidance that may be issued by the U.S. Treasury under section 409A of the Internal Revenue Code or any possible limitations on deduction under Section 162(m) or 280G of the Internal Revenue Code.
+In addition, this overview does not address the state, local, foreign or other tax aspects of awards made under the Equity Plan or the effect on such awards of guidance that may be issued by the U.S. Treasury under section 409A of the Internal Revenue Code.